DevExpress/devextreme-documentation/concepts/80 Troubleshooting/00 Basics/05 Check Console for Warnings or Errors.md

 ### Solution

-The component logs an error related to [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) implementation:
+The component logs an error related to the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) implementation:

     > E4011 - Custom Store method is not implemented or is not a function: byKey.
 See: http://js.devexpress.com/error/22_1/E4011